 Typically, polytunnels will last for five to ten years, depending on where they are used and whether they have been treated correctly.
-Over this time they can allow for a lot of organic growing and reduce the amount of food from non-sustainable sources that has to be bought.
+Over this time they can allow for a lot of organic growing and reduce the amount of food from non-sustainable sources that have to be bought.
 What is more, once the polytunnel has reached the end of its useful life, the plastic covering of the polytunnel can be recycled.

 Recycling the plastic of a polytunnel means that it will not become part of our global problem with plastic waste.
 Even with a well cared for polytunnel, there will come a time (eventually) when its covering will no longer be fit for use.
 The plastic can become damaged, or irreparably degraded by the sun.